Hemophagocytic Lymphohistiocytosis (HLH)

 (See also Overview of Histiocytic Syndromes.)

 Hemophagocytic lymphohistiocytosis (HLH) is uncommon.
-It affects mostly infants < 18 mo.
+It affects mostly infants < 18 months.
 It involves a defect in targeted killing and the inhibitory controls of natural killer and cytotoxic T cells, resulting in excessive cytokine production and accumulation of activated T cells and macrophages in various organs.
-Cells in the bone marrow and/or spleen may attack RBCs, WBCs, and/or platelets.
+Cells in the bone marrow and/or spleen may attack red blood cells, white blood cells, and/or platelets.

 HLH can be